 Julia Raasch was born 1997 in Frankfurt/Main.
 She began studying music at the age of 8 when she started taking private piano lessons with Boris Levantovitch.
 Six years later, she began to learn the organ with Bernhard Zosel.
 At the age of 15, she received her “D” Diploma in church music and since then she has been invited to play church services in several local communities in the Frankfurt region.
-She has won several prizes in organ, piano and chamber music at the “Jugend musiziert” competition and in 2015 received a federal award in the organ category.
+She is a multiple prize winner in organ, piano and chamber music at the “Jugend musiziert” competition and won a national prize in organ in 2015.

 From 2015 to 2020 Julia Raasch studied church music in Weimar at the FRANZ LISZT University of Music and passed her A diploma with top grades.